coronel08/my-notes/notes/docs/aws.md

 * AWS Inspector - Automated security assessment service that helps improve the security and compliance
 * SSM Parameter Store - store configuration and secrets encrypted by KMS.
 Configured using path and IAM policies.
 Integrates with CloudWatch and Cloudformation
     * SecureString - plain text parameter name with an encrypted value. only uses one call to get
 * AWS Secrets Manager - force rotation of secrets every X days.
 Secrets are encrypted using KMS.
 Integrate with RDS.
 More expensive than SSM Parameter Store.
+Can't be used for encrypting data at rest.

 ### Amazon Cognito
 * Amazon Cognito - let's customers add user sign in with Facebook, Google, Amazon.
 Helpful for hundreds of users, mobile users, or authenticate with SAML